Porphyria: Erythropoietic porphyria

 These are associated with accumulation of porphyrins in erythrocytes and are rare.

-The pain, burning, swelling, and itching that occur in erythropoietic porphyrias generally require avoidance of bright sunlight.
+The pain, burning, swelling, and itching that occur in erythropoietic porphyrias (EP) generally require avoidance of bright sunlight.
 Most kinds of sunscreen are not effective, but SPF-rated long-sleeve shirts, hats, bandanas, and gloves can help.
 Chloroquine may be used to increase porphyrin secretion in some EPs.
 Blood transfusion is occasionally used to suppress innate heme production.

 The rarest is congenital erythropoietic porphyria (CEP), otherwise known as Gunther's disease.
 The signs may present from birth and include severe photosensitivity, brown teeth that fluoresce in ultraviolet light due to deposition of Type 1 porphyrins, and later hypertrichosis.
 Hemolytic anemia usually develops.
 Pharmaceutical-grade beta carotene may be used in its treatment.
 A bone marrow transplant has also been successful in curing CEP in a few cases, although long-term results are not yet available.

 In December 2014, afamelanotide received authorization from the European Commission as a treatment for the prevention of phototoxicity in adult patients with EPP.
+In a 2023 industry-funded phase 2 trial, dersimelagon, an orally administered, selective melanocortin 1 receptor agonist that increases levels of skin eumelanin, was reported to have increased the duration of symptom-free sunlight exposure and quality of life compared to placebo in patients with erythropoietic protoporphyria.

 Epidemiology

 Rates of all types of porphyria taken together have been estimated to be approximately one in 25,000 in the United States.
 The worldwide prevalence has been estimated to be between one in 500 and one in 50,000 people.

-Porphyrias have been detected in all races and in multiple ethnic groups on every continent.
+Porphyrias have been detected in all races and in many ethnic groups on every continent.
 There are high incidence reports of AIP in areas of India and Scandinavia.
 More than 200 genetic variants of AIP are known, some of which are specific to families, although some strains have proven to be repeated mutations.

 History

-The underlying mechanism was first described by Felix Hoppe-Seyler in 1871, and acute porphyrias were described by the Dutch physician Barend Stokvis in 1889.
+The underlying mechanism was first described by the German physiologist Felix Hoppe-Seyler in 1871, and acute porphyrias were described by the Dutch physician Barend Stokvis in 1889.

 The links between porphyrias and mental illness have been noted for decades.
 In the early 1950s, patients with porphyrias (occasionally referred to as "porphyric hemophilia") and severe symptoms of depression or catatonia were treated with electroshock therapy.